tom-smith-okta/okta-api-center/readme.md

 This project includes:

 1. Instructions for setting up various leading API gateways to use Okta as an authorization server
-2. Instructions for setting up Okta with users, groups, authorization policies, and custom scopes (an automated Terraform script is also available)
+2. Instructions for setting up Okta with users, groups, authorization policies, and custom scopes
 3. A sample Node.js application that will allow sample end-users to get access tokens, and pass those access tokens to protected endpoints in your API gateway

 If you want to see what these flows can look like from an end-user perspective, you can check out the [public demo site](https://okta-api-am.herokuapp.com) and [video](https://youtu.be/n8r-9Gpoods).